cloverbloom/knowledge-base/systems.md

 * `"All my life I wanted to be somebody.
 Now I see I should have been more specific."`

+* Review your vision daily to maintain emotional investment in your goals.
+* Clearly define 1-3 core capabilities that align with your strengths and interests for sustained motivation and performance.
 * Ultimately this book is not revolutionary -

 	* **it is simply presenting things you already know in a way that you cannot ignore**